saisasidhar/ocpp-relay/readme.md

 ~~~

 **Option 2: Python (Suitable if connecting to CSMS server running on a specific host and port that is not accessible to docker)**

+Make sure a redis server in running prior on default port 6379

 ~~~shell
 ➜ poetry install # to install all dependencies of the project
 # In Terminal 1: